markgray/user-interface-samples/SliceViewerKotlin/README.md

 The starting Activity is .ui.list.SliceViewerActivity, and its UI consists of a LinearLayout root view, which holds a FrameLayout which contains a CardView holding a Toolbar holding a SearchView.
 Below this in the LinearLayout is a RecyclerView which holds view holders for each of the slices that have been searched for in the SearchView.
+Each of these slices can be swiped to remove them from the RecyclerView, and they are preserved in the SharedPreferences of the app by the CRUD local data source LocalUriDataSource.